It is a legal requirement that all workplaces have an emergency plan.

 - the safety issues

 - the size and location of your workplace

 - the number of workers.

-If you share a workplace with a number of other businesses – eg in a shopping centre or on a construction site – you must consult with those businesses when preparing an emergency plan.
+If you share a workplace with other businesses, for example in a shopping centre or on a construction site, you need to consult with those businesses when preparing your emergency plan.

-You must test emergency procedures to ensure they are up-to-date and effective.
+You must test emergency procedures regularly to ensure they are up-to-date and effective.

-For more practical information about preparing emergency plans and procedures, see the code of practice for managing the work environment and facilities.
+For more information about preparing emergency plans and procedures, see the Code of practice for managing the work environment and facilities.